<?xml version="1.0" encoding="UTF-8"?>

 <title>life_cycle_assessment</title>

-<description>Life Cycle Analysis
+<description>Life Cycle Assessment

-Life Cycle Analysis (LCA) is a method that assesses the environmental impacts of products or systems.
+Life Cycle Assessment (LCA) is a method that assesses the environmental impacts of products or systems.
 It is the recommended method for environmental display at the European level and standardized at the international level.
-This method is largely used because of its 3 main characteristics :</description>
+This method is largely used because of its 3 main characteristics:</description>

 </item>

-<item rdf:about="https://lib.naknow.eco/doku.php?id=pcb_manufacturing&amp;rev=1780050709&amp;do=diff">
+<item rdf:about="https://lib.naknow.eco/doku.php?id=modelization-strategy.md&amp;rev=1782311785&amp;do=diff">

 <dc:format>text/html</dc:format>